 Sony NEX-FF camera announcement date allegedly occurring on September 24

 The purported Sony NEX-FF camera announcement date has been scheduled for September 24.
-The device should have been revealed in August, but new information suggests that the launch event has been delayed.
+The device should have been revealed in August, but new information

 Either way, the outcome will be the same, as Sony NEX-FF will become the company’s first E-mount shooter in the world with a full frame image sensor.